rkgIITBh/data-structures.github.io/HTML/redBlackTrees.md

 We summarize the properties again for the readers' understanding:

-1. A node every node is colored either red or black.
+1. A node is colored either red or black.
 2. The root node is always black.
 3. A leaf or an external node is always colored black.
 4. A leaf stores null pointers for its right and left child.
 5. Both of children of a red node must be black.
 6. A black node may have a red node as one of its children
-7. All paths from a node to descendant leaves must have same number of black node.
+7. All paths from a node to descendant leaves must have the same number of black nodes.

-The advantage of using leaves as external nodes is that a new insertion is always happens an interior node in the place of a black leaf.
-It may increase the height of the tree.
-The process of insertion is as follow:

-- The newly inserted node is colored red.
-- The two children of inserted nodes are external leaves that are colored black.

-Let us understand if the process of insertion preserves the color properties stated earlier:

-- Since a new insertion is always a red node, it does not disturb black depth of any node.
-So, the third color property of is preserved.
-- The second color property is also preserved as all leaves are colored black.
-- Color property 5 is also satisfied.
-- So the violation of the color invariant may be due to properties 2 and 4 being disturbed.

-We plan to investigate color fixing techniques after a new insertion in the next blog.

 [Back to Index](../index.md)